Penelope Barker: Personal life and planter

 Barker married her deceased sister's husband, John Hodgson, in 1745 at about the age of 17.
 Their first son was Samuel.
 Only two years after their marriage, John died, when she was pregnant with their second son Thomas.
 She also had her sister and husband's three children to raise.
 She ran the Hodgson plantations, with 25 enslaved people.
 When she was 21 years of age, the Court doubted that she was old enough to raise and educate five children.
 They threatened to remove her children.
-In October 1751, she was returned to guardian of her three stepchildren.
+In October 1751, she was returned to the guardian of her three stepchildren.

 In 1752, Barker married wealthy bachelor James Craven, who was a planter and politician.
 From Doughton, Yorkshire, England, he immigrated to Colonial North Carolina by 1734.
 They did not have any children of their own.
 Barker brought income into the family by renting out some of their enslaved people and selling sugar, nutmeg, cinnamon, and packs of cards.
 She purchased luxury items like rum, salt, sugar, molasses, and chocolate.
 When James died in 1755, she and the children inherited his estate and she became the richest woman in the Province of North Carolina.

 For the third and final time, she married Thomas Barker, an attorney and a member of the House of Burgesses in Edenton in 1757, who was 16 years older than her, becoming Penelope Barker.
 He was previously married and brought a daughter named Betsy into the marriage.
 They had three children—Penelope, Thomas, and Nathaniel—all of whom died very young, from a few to ten months of age.

 Thomas, a representative of the North Carolina's assembly to the board of trade, sailed to Europe in 1761 and was delayed in returning due to the British blockade of American ships during the American Revolutionary War.
 While her husband was unable to return home from London, Barker managed their estates and home, which included two children.
 By that time, she had lost four of her own children and three children from her husbands' previous marriages.
 Her son Thomas Hodgson died at the age of 25 in 1772.
 Her stepson John Hodgson died in 1774.
-Betsy Barker married a successful planter William Tunstall from Pittsylvania County in Colony of Virginia.
+Betsy Barker married a successful planter William Tunstall from Pittsylvania County in the Colony of Virginia.